fateku/grades/README.md

 # grades
-1.to know what your grades is
+1.to know what your grade is